Iam-AbdulSamad/EvaluX_Prototype/README.md

 - **User**: After submission, EvaluX starts the evaluation.
 - **Backend**:
   - Analyze code using automated tools.
-  - Provide feedback about project quality (best practices, code structure, etc.).
+  - Provide feedback about project quality (best practices, code structure, etc.)
   - If project quality is sufficient, issue a **verified skill certificate**.
-  - Provide **feedback for improvement** if project does not meet standards.
+  - Provide **feedback for improvement** if the project does not meet standards.

 #### **Stage 3: Feedback & Certification**
 - **User**: Receives feedback on their project, including strengths and areas for improvement.